 What is the meal plan for dormitory students?

-This DB plan also provides a “Rebate Advantage” of up to $300 per semester for students who do not use all of their $800 declining balance account.
-[A student may elect to budget more than the $800 DB on their financial plan.
-Any unused portion of a budgeted DB balance will be refunded down to a minimum of $500 ($800 less up to $300).
-This means a student will only pay $500 plus any additional food purchases.
-The 40% discount will be applied to all additional purchases.]
+This DB plan also provides a “Rebate Advantage” of up to $250 per semester for students who do not use all of their $875 declining balance account.
+A student may elect to budget more than the $875 DB on their financial plan.
+The 40% discount will be applied to all additional purchases.